mainmatter/playbook/development-process/README.md

   adressed
-- make sure all of the preconditions are met in order to be able to work on each issue, e.g. all necessary assets have been delivered, translations are ready or legal implications have been checked etc.
+- make sure all of the preconditions are met in order to be able to work on each issue, e.g. all necessary assets have been delivered, translations are ready or legal implications have been checked, etc.
 - prioritize the issues so it is clear which ones need to be worked on first; in reality priorities will often overlap and the expected effort, potential deadlines for individual tasks etc. also need to be taken into account when